 With that said, if a tour operator says that a certain excursion departure time will not work for your boat, please believe them.
 As mentioned earlier, they know their timing better than anyone, and asking them to delay or rush through a tour is unfair to other guests who might be on the tour with you.

 At Alaska Shore Tours, we offer a guarantee that you will return to your ship on tours that have been booked through us, so you can fully enjoy your once-in-a-lifetime adventures.

 2. Ships take up to a 50% cut of the cost of the excursion.

-While actual commissions vary from contract to contract, the cruise line’s cut may be as high as 50% for a same-day Alaska excursion.
+While actual commissions vary from contract to contract, the cruise line’s cut may be as high as 50% for a same-day excursion.
 When you book with a smaller agency, like Alaska Shore Tours, you’re not only saving money but much more of your ticket price gets back to the actual tour operator.
 This is what helps them expand and offer even more awesome activities.
-Booking Alaska shore excursions on your own can substantially help with cutting costs.
-Additionally, Alaska Shore Tours has a pledge to donate at least 5% of profits to important Alaskan conservation efforts.
-By booking with Shore Tours, you’re helping to ensure a bright future for Alaskan tourism.
+Booking Alaska shore excursions independently can substantially help with cutting costs.
+Additionally, we have a pledge to donate at least 5% of profits to important Alaskan conservation efforts.
+By booking with us, you’re helping to ensure a bright future for Alaskan tourism.